Iftah Ya Simsim: Production

 Its development was similar to that of the American version of Sesame Street in the late 1960s.
-The GCC considered creating a co-production for many years, so consultations were held among its member countries regarding how to do so.
+The GCC had considered creating a co-production for many years, so consultations were held among its member countries to determine how to proceed.
 Many of the early co-productions were simple, dubbed versions with local language voice-overs and instructional cutaways, but the GCC wanted to create their own original version.

 They established the Joint Program Production Institute (JPPI) to work with the CTW to create a Sesame Street co-production in addition to creating several children's TV shows.
 The JPPI formed a team, which visited the CTW in New York to negotiate the production of 130 30-minute programs, purchasing the rights to create an Arab version for US$2.5 million, and bringing in experts from throughout the Arab world "to introduce an all encompassing Arabic curriculum that would teach and cultivate Arab values and culture".

-There were three stages in the production of the show.
-The first stage was pre-production research, which identified basic education needs for children under the age of six.
-The second stage involved the creation of a pilot reel to test children on the show's effects and for review by educators, sociologists, psychologists, and other experts, who were invited to a seminar.
+The production of the show consisted of three stages.
+The first stage was pre-production research, which identified the basic educational needs of children under the age of six.
+The second stage involved creating a pilot reel to test the show's effects on children and for review by educators, sociologists, psychologists, and other experts, who were invited to a seminar.
 Finally, the series was filmed and aired.
-Research began in August 1977; the team was led by an educator and included a linguist and a psychologist, all of whom were on the faculty of Kuwait University.
-The show was tested on different socioeconomic groups of children, between the ages of three and six, in kindergartens and preschools in four representative cities from Arab countries.
-The team proposed curriculum goals based upon the research and, during a seminar, Arab and CTW educators agreed on ten final goals.
+Research began in August 1977; the team was led by an educator and included a linguist and a psychologist, all of whom were faculty members of Kuwait University.
+The show was tested on different socioeconomic groups of children, aged three to six, in kindergartens and preschools in four representative cities from Arab countries.
+The team proposed curriculum goals based upon the research, and during a seminar, Arab and CTW educators agreed on ten final goals.

-Iftah Ya Simsim premiered in Kuwait in September 1979, and was broadcast in all Arabic-speaking countries excluding Egypt.
+Iftah Ya Simsim premiered in Kuwait and Morocco in September 1979, and was broadcast in all Arabic-speaking countries excluding Egypt.